Value

 This is actually several value scales.
 The scale numbered is a gray scale, the other three are value scales for individual colors.
 You can have a value scale for as many colors as there are.
 It is handy to have multiple shades and tints of one color in colored pencil not only to create a value scale, but to also to create highlights and dark areas for a particular hue of color in your artwork.
 I always use the rule of thumb that every color in my artwork should actually be represented by no less than 3 different intensities of that color.

-Shading basic shapes
+Shading basic forms

 Drawing of an Apple done in Colored Pencil Part 1